 The short answer is yes.
 Apartment noise is always a concern, but apartment soundproofing is feasible.
 However, the success of the soundproofing effort depends on many factors, including your budget.
 The devil is in the details.

-I was called by a client to review a nearly completed construction project for a family counselling practice.
-The facilities consisted of a reception area, and three adjacent counselling rooms that required office privacy.
-The client's building contractor has seemingly followed appropriate office soundproofing methods in order to meet the stated objective of ensuring office privacy of conversation in the counselling rooms.
+A client called me to review a nearly completed construction project for a family counseling practice.
+The facilities had a reception area and three adjacent counseling rooms that required office privacy.
+The client's building contractor has seemingly followed appropriate office soundproofing methods to ensure office conversation privacy in the counseling rooms.

 Was the office privacy objective achieved?

-There are many factors that go into the decision regarding impact noise control.
-First, you need to clarify your own needs with regards to the reasons you need to soundproof ceiling.
+Many factors go into the decision regarding impact noise control.
+First, you need to clarify your own needs and why you need to soundproof the ceiling.
 Some questions that you need to ask yourself are: